 The first U-City to be completed was Hwaseong-Dongtan which was finished in September 2008.
-The Ministry of Land, Transport and Maritime Affairs reports that a total of 36 local governments in existing cities including Seoul, Busan and Jeju and new cities including Incheon-Songdo and Paju-Woonjeong are developing U-City projects (Korea Herald 2010).
-The largest U-City will be Incheon-Songdo, which currently has more than 25,000 residents.
-Construction on the project is scheduled to be completed by 2016 (Arndt 2013).
+The Ministry of Land, Transport and Maritime Affairs reports that a total of 36 local governments are developing U-City projects, including existing cities (e.g., Seoul, Busan and Jeju) and new cities (e.g., Incheon-Songdo and Paju-Woonjeong) that were constructed with the U-City concept in mind.207 The largest U-City will be Incheon-Songdo, which currently has more than 25,000 residents.
+Construction on the project is scheduled to be completed by 2016.208